 Hello everyone!
-How was your weekend, any...
+How is your week going, any...

 How to win competitions